oppian/django-build/README.rst

 ============
-Django Build
+django-build
 ============

-Django Build provides mainly a management command 'build2s3' which tar and gzips the source code and stores it in s3.
+django-build provides a management command 'build2s3' which labels, tars and then gzips the source code and stores it in s3.
 Other features include a url to get the current version and some middleware which puts the version in the http headers.